 The NHS Constitution

 - You have the right of access to your own records and to have any factual inaccuracies corrected.

-- You have the right to privacy and confidentiality and to expect the health and social care system to keep your confidential information safe and secure.
+- You have the right to privacy and confidentiality and to expect the NHS to keep your confidential information safe and secure.

 - You have the right to be informed about how your information is used.

 - You have the right to request that your confidential information is not used beyond your own care and treatment and to have your objections considered, and where your wishes cannot be followed, to be told the reasons including the legal basis.

 The NHS also commits:

 - To ensure those involved in your care and treatment have access to your health information so they can care for you safely and effectively (pledge);